 Anyone who operates a small freight brokerage is feeling the crunch of demand and competition in today’s market.
 The competition for freight brokers is fierce, not just amongst themselves, but from other segments of the industry, eager to take a chunk of the lucrative brokerage service market.
 Some industry experts have even speculated that changing technology may herald the beginning of the end of freight brokerage as we know it.

 Despite the emergence of a few giants in the industry, most freight brokers still operate on a relatively small scale.
-While small freight brokers might struggle to meet the requirements of big business, they can also leverage some advantages over the big guys.
+While small freight brokers might struggle to meet the requirements of the big businesses, they can also leverage some advantages over the big guys.

 Here are our top tips for small freight brokers.
 By focusing on a few key areas of your operations, you can be ready to scale your broker business and grow with your customers.